Obstetrical Malpractice – Did Your Child Suffer Trauma During Birth?

 In order to protect your rights and the rights of your child, it is important to speak with an experienced lawyer as soon as possible if you suspect the injury was due to malpractice.

-At Will Davidson LLP, birth injuries caused by medical malpractice is one of our specialties.
+At Will Davidson LLP, birth injuries caused by medical malpractice is one of our specialties – which was demonstrated when our advocacy helped secure $11.5 million for a family against an obstetrician.
 When you contact our law office, a member of our legal team will speak to you about your experience and help determine whether your child’s birth trauma was preventable.

 Our experienced personal injury lawyers can project the impact that such an injury is likely to have financially on your family and your child over their lifetime and can advocate on your behalf either through mediation or litigation.